opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 - Brightness controls the thickness of the recognized line: the lower the value, the thicker the line.

-- Contrast controls the antialiasing of the recognized line: a higher value produces more solid pixels, a lower value more antialiasing pixels.
+- Contrast controls the antialiasing of the recognized line: a higher value produces more solid pixels, a lower value lines with more antialiased pixels.
 The amount of antialiasing can also be checked by activating the Opacity Check (see  :ref:`Using the Opacity Check <using_the_opacity_check>`  ).

-.. note:: If the Antialias is sets on None or Morphological, the Contrast parameter will not be effective.
+.. note:: If the Antialias is set on None or Morphological, the Contrast parameter will become deactivated.

 .. tip:: **To set the line processing for black and white or greyscale lineart drawings:**